taukiralam007/Udemy-Machine-Learning-Traffic-Sign-Classification-Using-LeNet-Network-in-Keras-05/README.md

 ## Udemy-Machine-Learning-Traffic-Sign-Classification-Using-LeNet-Network-in-Keras-05
  CODE TO CLASSIFY TRAFFIC SIGNS USING LE-NET ARCHITECTURE IN KERAS

-•In this case study, you have been provided with images of traffic signs and the goal is to train a Deep Network to classify the
+•In this case study, we have been provided with images of traffic signs and the goal is to train a Deep Network to classify the

 •The dataset contains 43 different classes of images.